Apply to the degree programme in Music Technology (Bachelor + Master)

-Your instrument or voice audition will be evaluated with a view to its musical diversity, rhythmical precision, instrument control and sound, your musicianship, and your harmonic and melodic skills.
-The length of the audition should be about 10 minutes.
-If the audition is longer, the Entrance Examination Board will only listen to part of it.
+The Entrance Examination board will evaluate the instrument or voice audition on technical proficiency, performative qualities, and sonic, rhythmic, harmonic and melodic sensibilities.
+The length of the audition is 7 to10 minutes.
+The Entrance Examination Board will call for an end if the audition exceeds the 10 minutes.
 Please note that the setting up and taking down of any setup you use must be included in the maximum time given to you for the entrance examination.
 If necessary, you may arrive ahead of time to make preparations.

 Entrance examination assessment

 Applicants’ performance in the entrance examinations is assessed by programme-specifically appointed Entrance Examination Boards.
 The boards assess the knowledge, skills and capabilities of each applicant and their capacity to complete the degree studies within the normative duration for the completion of a degree.
 The assessment takes account of how the applicant’s previous education and experience reflects in their competence and assesses their competence in relation to the objectives set in the curriculum.

 In addition, the Entrance Examination Board for Music Technology will assess, based on the applicant’s performances, the applicant’s basic capabilities in music and music technology.
 Also, the applicant’s educability, and motivation for music technology studies in particular are assessed.